tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 - We can make use of previous knowledge by designing on the s-plane then transforming our s-plane design to a digital implementation.
 - Direct design of compensators on the z-plane is left for a dedicated course in digital control systems.

-- We need a bilinear transformation that will preserve, at the sampling instants, the response of t
+- We need a bilinear transformation that will preserve, at the sampling instants, the response of the continuous compensator.
+- The bilinear transformation covered previously will not meet that requirement.
+- A **bilinear transformation** that can be **performed with hand calculations** and yields